LunarG/VulkanTools/layer_factory/assistant_layer/README.md

 Requests for additional checks can be posted through the same issue, or by creating a new Github issue, and current status is tracked there as well.

-This layer has been created with the Vulkan Layer Factory, and third-party contributions are welcome!
+This layer has been created with the Vulkan Layer Factory.
+It will be deprecated in the near future, and will be replaced by Best Practices Validation in the VK_LAYER_KHRONOS_validation_layer.
+See https://github.com/KhronosGroup/Vulkan-ValidationLayers/blob/master/docs/best_practices.md